capacity4dev/capacity4more/README.md

 # capacity4more

 A Drupal 7 powered distribution providing a community platform to share knowledge.

 ## Installation

 **Warning:** you need to setup [Drush](https://github.com/drush-ops/drush) first or the installation and update scripts will not work.

-Checkout the project from GitHub.
+Clone the project from [GitHub](https://github.com/capacity4dev/capacity4more).

 #### Create config file

-Copy the configuration file to config.sh:
+Copy the example configuration file to config.sh:

 	$ cp default.config.sh config.sh